Sports Therapy

 How much does sports therapy cost?

-Depending on how extensive your injury is, sports rehabilitation therapy usually costs between $75 to $150 per session if you are paying out of pocket.
-Fortunately, if you have insurance you will usually pay between $20 and $55 dollars if you’ve already paid your deductible.
-The national average cost of a sports therapy session is $75 if you’re paying out of pocket.
-The minimum cost of a session is $20 and the maximum cost of a session is $350.
-Additionally, the cost of sports PT in a hospital is usually more expensive than outpatient sports rehabilitation.
+Depending on the extent of your injury, sports rehabilitation therapy usually costs $75 to $150 per session if you pay out of pocket.
+Fortunately, if you have insurance, you will usually pay between $20 and $55 if you’ve already paid your deductible.
+The national average cost of a sports therapy session is $75 if you pay out of pocket.
+The minimum cost of a session is $20, and the maximum cost of a session is $350.
+Additionally, sports PT in a hospital is usually more expensive than outpatient sports rehabilitation.

 Does insurance pay for sports therapy?